rashevskyv/switch_game_checker/README.md

 1. Place files from zip of **hactool** to script folder
 1. Drag and drop game file to 'check_nsp.bat'
 1. Delete keys with errors in `keys.txt`
+  * *On unix-like systems:* if you got an error on the unpacking, probably you dont have execution-bit on thу hactool.
+Do `chmod u+x hactool`

 !!!
 Rename game only with latin symbols and numbers!